Automattic/gutenberg-ramp/README.md

 # Gutenberg Ramp

+### Deprecation notice

+Please note that this plugin is deprecated.
+The WordPress core filters should be used instead.
+See [here](https://developer.wordpress.org/reference/hooks/use_block_editor_for_post/).

 ### Overview

 Gutenberg Ramp is a plugin that manages the state of Gutenberg in the post-edit context.
 It loads or unloads Gutenberg in post-edit according to criteria specified in theme code.
 It is agnostic about whether Gutenberg is loading from core or via the plugin.